Melbourne Attractions - What to see and do in Melbourne

 3. Phillip Island Chocolate Factory

-Phillip Island Chocolate Factory is an unique attraction, located in, you guessed it, Phillip Island.
+Phillip Island Chocolate Factory is a unique attraction, located in, you guessed it, Phillip Island.
 Near to the entrance of the island, you will be likely to see it soon after entering it.

-Besides offering different types of chocolate products for sale, as well as having a cafe to hungry and thirsty travellers, the highlight of this place has got to be the self-guided tour.
+Besides offering different types of chocolate products for sale, as well as having a cafe for hungry and thirsty travellers, the highlight of this place has got to be the self-guided tour.

 Designed to be an old-school type of tour that resonates with one's youth, it brings back memories to the older folks who might have enjoyed chocolates the old-fashioned way.
 Starting at your own pace, it first gives you a short glimpse of how chocolate is actually made, starting the cocoa plant, up to how the final product is created.
 It also shows you vintage advertisements of how chocolate products were initially done to attract customers.
 Following which, would be children-friendly artefacts and models, which includes a view of a town, made almost entirely of chocolates!
 Penguins and humans working together in a chocolate factory?
 Penguins and humans living together in a cosy home?
 Have a look at these creative chocolate models!